To open doors of equal opportunity by providing quality, affordable immigration-related legal services to immigrants and

 - Non-lawyers could be accredited by the Board of Immigration Appeals to legally represent clients before the Immigration Service, Immigration Courts, and Board of Immigration Appeals

-Targeting assistance toward the indigent and low-income immigrant and providing quality legal services at reduced cost has been the purpose for the existence of Equity-in-Nebraska, now named Center for Legal Immigration Assistance (CLIA).
+Targeting assistance toward the indigent and low-income immigrant and providing quality legal services at a reduced cost has been the purpose for the existence of Equity-in-Nebraska, now named Center for Legal Immigration Assistance (CLIA).

 From its inception, CLIA has been under the administration of the United Methodist Ministries of the Lincoln District which changed its name to United Methodist Community Ministries (UMCM) of the Blue River District.
 In 2010, CLIA started the process of establishing its own 501(c)(3) with the support of the UMCM and the Nebraska Conference of the United Methodist Church and the following year, CLIA was granted 501(c)(3) or tax-exempt status by the IRS.